tjvantoll/articles/design-systems/part-2.md

 └── src
 ```

 In the next two sections we’ll look at how to start writing your components, and then how to build a demo app so that you can test your components as you code them.

-Let’s start with the components themselves, and discuss one of the first questions you’ll have to answer: which framework to use?
+Let’s start with the components themselves.

-## Choosing a framework

-Let’s start building.

 ## Creating your components

-Let’s return to your project, which remember currently has the following directory structure.
+Let’s return to your project, which currently has the following directory structure.

 ```
 acme-components